-This is one of the most classic hair braiding styles for natural and kinky hair.
+This is one of the most classic hair braiding styles for natural and tightly-curled hair.
 Box braids are three-strand braids with a square-shaped hair division.

 They are technically not braids but a protective hairstyle to make your hair manageable.
 In this hairstyle, synthetic hair is wrapped around actual hair, giving it a heavy, dread-like appearance.

 They are also known as latch hook braids.
 Here, synthetic hair extensions are crocheted to a person’s natural hair using a latch or crochet hook.

 Often, the growth is not visible in braided hair.
 Is there a way to check that?
 Find out in the next section!

 How To Know Hair Is Growing With Braids